samzabala/framework/docs/sections/scaffolding/breakpoint.md

-### Breakpoints
+# Breakpoints

 Breakpoints are where media queries separate.
+Declared values or maximums

 **`xs`**